stafiprotocol/stafi-node/README.md

 ./target/release/stafi purge-chain --chain=testnet
 ```

-## Faucet
+## Faucet for Seiya
-You need to have some FIS tokens to continue.
-The faucet is coming.
+You need to have some FIS tokens to participate in Seiya.

+### Get Faucet

+- Join Stafi Protocol Group: [Click Here](https://t.me/stafi_protocol)
+- Join Stafi Faucet Group: [Click Here](https://t.me/StafiFaucet)
+- On the Faucet group, reply /faucet + Account
+     + Example: /faucet 35Eb25MdWe3aBuehR3Abx9caw7S68za39aYijvnWB5V3uv3S
+- If your account meets the requirements for issuance, 200 tokens will be automatically distributed to your account, you can view your balance via [Stafi-apps](https://apps.stafi.io).

+### Faucet distribution rules

+- Each Telegram account can receive 1 airdrops within 2 days.
+- Each address can only receive airdrop for 1 time.
+- The address to receive the airdrop needs to be satisfied with: the address prefix should be start with number 3 ([Create a account](https://docs.stafi.io/staking/create-a-fis-account)).
+- The maximum daily distribution of airdrops is 300, first come first served.
+- The number of each airdrop is a fixed value: 200.

 ## Running using Docker